firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/glue/

-# Question 10 Which of the following billing timeframes is applied when running a Windows EC2 on-demand instance?
+#  # question 10 Which of the following billing timeframes is applied when running a Windows EC2 on-demand instance?

 1. Pay per minute